 Teaching and Learning

-Learning is integral to everything we do at RFSS.
-We ensure that all of our students, regardless of gender, ethnicity or ability, receive the best possible learning experiences, to enable them to achieve and maximise their potential.
-Our forward-thinking curriculum, designed to meet the needs of all learners, is delivered by subject specialists, who embrace the latest innovations in teaching and learning.
+At RFSS the development of quality-first teaching and positive learning is central to everything we do.
+This ensures all our students, regardless of gender, ethnicity or ability, receive the best possible learning experiences to enable them to achieve and maximise their potential.
+Our forward-thinking curriculum, designed to meet the needs of all learners, is delivered by teachers who embrace the latest innovations in teaching and learning and interact with the most up to date educational research.

 SET For Learning: ‘SET’ stands for ‘Silence, Equipment, Task’ and puts the onus on to the student to be ready and prepared for their lesson.
 Students should begin the lesson in silence, and should begin work on a task displayed by their teacher.